Continuous orbit equivalence rigidity for left-right wreath product actions: Introduction

-Recently, Drimbe and Vaes studied the left-right wreath product group actions, more generally, the left-right wreath product equivalence relations $\mathcal{R}$ (\cite[line -6 on P.4]{dv}) in the measurable setting.
-They were able to completely determine all essential free group actions that are stably orbit equivalent to $\mathcal{R}$.
+Recently, Drimbe and Vaes studied left-right wreath product group actions, more generally, left-right wreath product equivalence relations $\mathcal{R}$ in the measurable setting \cite[Theorem E]{dv}.
+They were able to completely determine all essential free group actions $G\curvearrowright (Y,\eta)$ that are stably orbit equivalent to $\mathcal{R}$, i.e. the orbit equivalence relation $\mathcal{R}(G\curvearrowright Y)$ is isomorphic to the amplified equivalence relation $\mathcal{R}^t (t>0)$ in the sense of \cite[Definition 2.2]{Fur99b}, where the terminology of weak orbit equivalence was used.

-Our goal in this paper is to extend this above mentioned result (with no amplification) to the topological setting by considering continuous orbit equivalence.
-In particular, we present minimal, topologically free actions that are continuous orbit equivalence superrigid, more precisely, we prove the following result.
+Our goal in this paper is to extend the above mentioned result (with $t=1$) to the topological setting by considering continuous orbit equivalence.
+In particular, we present minimal, topologically free actions that are continuous orbit equivalence superrigid.
+More precisely, we prove the following result.